aiza25kin/Funds-Monitoring/README.md

 # VUL-Insurance-Monitoring

-<p>Install XAMPP web server.
-You can download it on this page https://www.apachefriends.org/download.html</p>
+Install XAMPP web server.
+You can download it on this page https://www.apachefriends.org/download.html<br>
-<p>Go to http://localhost/dashboard and click phpMyAdmin</p>
+Go to http://localhost/dashboard and click phpMyAdmin<br>
 <p>Create a database name myinsurance</p>
 <p>Import myinsurance.sql</p>